Technical documentation

 | Enrolment | QR code scan or manual secret entry in authenticator app |

-| Backup codes | 8 single-use recovery codes generated at enrolment |
+| Backup codes | 8 single-use recovery codes generated at enrolment, stored hashed (scrypt) |

-| Audit events | MFA_CHALLENGE and MFA_EVENT written to immutable audit lineage |
+| Audit events | Enable and disable events written to the audit log |

 Data handling